duckdb/duckdb-web/_posts/2021-08-27-external-sorting.md

 This list of systems should give us a good mix of single-/multi-threaded, and in-memory/external sorting.

 ClickHouse was built for M1 using [this guide](https://clickhouse.tech/docs/en/development/build-osx/).
-We have limited the number of threads that ClickHouse can use to 4, set the memory limit to 12GB, and `max_bytes_before_external_sort` to 10GB, following [this suggestion](https://clickhouse.tech/docs/en/sql-reference/statements/select/order-by/#implementation-details).
+We have set the memory limit to 12GB, and `max_bytes_before_external_sort` to 10GB, following [this suggestion](https://clickhouse.tech/docs/en/sql-reference/statements/select/order-by/#implementation-details).

 HyPer is [Tableau's data engine](https://www.tableau.com/products/new-features/hyper), created by the [database group at the University of Munich](http://db.in.tum.de).
 It does not run natively (yet) on ARM-based processors like the M1.